sigsum/sigsum/doc/design.md

 The user of the signed data is called a _verifier_.

-The problem with _just digital signing_ is that it is difficult to determine whether the signed data is actually _the right data_.
+The problem with _just digital signing_ is that it is difficult to determine whether the signed data is _actually the data that should have been signed_.
 How would we detect if a secret signing key got compromised?
-How would we detect if something was signed by mistake, or even worse, if the signing party was forced to sign the wrong data against their will?
+How would we detect if something was signed by mistake, or even worse, if the signing party was forced to sign malicious data against their will?

 Sigsum logs make it possible to answers these types of questions.
 The basic idea is to make a signer's _key-usage_ transparent.
 This is a powerful building